 Security Guard Course Inc. (SGC) is an approved Alberta Security Programs Accredited Training Provider.
 You can view our listing here.

-Our Alberta Basic Security Training Course, or ABST, consists of seven (7) Modules delivered over a period of forty (40) hours.
-Students must complete all modules and then a provincial exam in person under the supervision of a proctor with 80% or above to receive provincial certification and apply for a Security License in Alberta.
+Our online Alberta Basic Security Training Course, or ABST, consists of seven (7) Modules.
+Students must complete all modules, logging a minimum total of 40hrs and then an online provincial exam under the supervision of a proctor with 80% or above to receive provincial certification and apply for a Security License in Alberta.

 Upon completion of our Alberta Security License Course, participants will have working knowledge of the Security Industry and should be able to: